clones-sol/desktop/README.md

 # Clones Desktop

 A desktop application for contributing to the world's largest dataset for multimodal computer-use agents.
-Earn $CLONES tokens in two ways: record your desktop interactions to train better computer-use AI, or provide secure virtual desktop infrastructure for deploying these agents.
+Earn $CLONES, $USDC or $SOL tokens in two ways: record your desktop interactions to train better computer-use AI, or provide secure virtual desktop infrastructure for deploying these agents.

 Built from the ground up with privacy and security as core principles.
 See our [Privacy Policy](PRIVACY.md) for details.